Deterring and Detecting Academic Dishonesty

 - One of the most undetected and blatantly dishonest practices is using substitutes (ringers) on exams, particularly when large numbers of students are being tested.
 Teaching assistants who proctor exams in multiple division courses can be helpful in recognizing substitutes.
 Seating students from the same sections together makes this task easier.
 Requiring student picture identifications to compare with the names on the exam at the time they are submitted is an effective deterrence and detection method.
 Also, checking student picture identifications early in the semester will help prevent ringers in the course.

 - Stealing exams is not an unheard of problem.
-Whether exams are stolen from an instructor's office or electronically, removed from the testing site, or taken from the copying room, the problem does occur.
+Whether exams are stolen from an instructor's office or electronically, removed from the testing site, photographed with a cell phone or taken from the copying room, the problem does occur.
 Prevention and detection techniques include accounting for the number of exams printed, distributed, and returned.
 Number exam booklets, forms, etc., and record the numbers on student answer sheets.
 However, it is better and safer to make new exams each semester.

 - Posting solutions and answers outside of the testing site prior to the end of the exam is discouraged.
 Occasionally, by one means or another, the answers get filtered into the testing site if posted too early.